Subscribe

 Laravel has been the dominant PHP framework for over a decade now, and one of the first things any Laravel project needs is a decent admin panel.
 Whether you’re building a SaaS product, a content management system, or an internal business tool, you’re going to spend a lot of time in that admin interface — so it better not suck.

 The Laravel admin ecosystem is split into two camps.
+If you’re looking for broader Laravel frontend options, our Laravel templates roundup covers both admin and application templates.
 On one side, you have admin panel frameworks like Filament and Backpack that generate fully functional CRUD interfaces from your Eloquent models.
 On the other, you have admin UI templates — pre-designed dashboard layouts that you wire up to your own backend logic.
 Both are useful, and which one you pick depends on whether you want convention or control.

-We went through hundreds of GitHub repos to find the 18 best free options currently available.
-Every project on this list is open source, has meaningful community adoption, and comes with enough documentation to actually get you started.
+For a curated overview of the top picks, see our Laravel dashboards guide.
+We went through hundreds of GitHub repos to find the 21 best options currently available.
+Every project on this list has meaningful community adoption and comes with enough documentation to actually get you started.
 We’ve included everything from the 29k-star Filament framework down to lean TALL stack starter kits, covering Bootstrap, Tailwind, Vue, Livewire, and vanilla Blade approaches.

 Best Free Laravel Admin Dashboard Templates